GRE 329 - Muhammad Zaid

 - Time your practice once you have got the basics right as silly mistakes are mostly seen during timed sessions

-- Try building stamina by attempting full ~4hr exam several times
+- Try building stamina by attempting a full ~4hr exam several times

 - Try building speed by attempting the medium level sections some minutes before the time so you don’t have trouble in the harder section (if you can)